desy-ml/cheetah/README.md

 __UNDER CONSTRUCTION:__ This project is currently undergoing a major refit.
-Formely known as _JOSS_, it will emerge as _Cheetah_. __Note__, that code breaking changes will occur in the meantime.
+Formerly known as _JOSS_, it will emerge as _Cheetah_. __Note__, that code breaking changes will occur in the meantime.

-# JOSS
+# Cheetah

-JOSS (Jan and Oliver's Simulation Software) is a particle tracking accelerator we built specifically to speed up the training of reinforcement learning models.
+Cheetah is a particle tracking accelerator we built specifically to speed up the training of reinforcement learning models.

 ## Installation